JustinGuese/website-hugo-aigenticvibes/content/english/product/PsychDiary.md

   heading: "See the pilot experience live"
   body: "Book a guided walkthrough and watch us launch an AI SaaS pilot in minutes."

+# FAQ Section
+faq:
+  enable: true
+  heading: "PsychDiary – Frequently Asked Questions"
+  intro: "PsychDiary combines journaling with AI analysis while keeping your data private and under your control."
+  items:
+    - question: "Is PsychDiary a replacement for therapy?"
+      answer: "No. PsychDiary is a supportive self-help tool, not a medical product and not a replacement for psychotherapy or psychiatric treatment.
+It can complement professional care, but it cannot provide diagnosis, crisis intervention or medical advice."
+    - question: "How does the AI in PsychDiary work?"
+      answer: "The AI analyzes your entries to detect patterns such as recurring emotions, situations that make you feel better or worse, and long-term trends in your mood.
+These insights are then summarized for you in simple language so you can better understand yourself."
+    - question: "Is my data stored securely?"
+      answer: "Yes.
+PsychDiary is designed with a privacy-first architecture: data is stored on servers located in Germany under strict DSGVO regulations, and access is technically limited to the systems that are required to provide the service."
+    - question: "Who can see my entries?"
+      answer: "Your diary is private by default.
+Entries are processed by the AI models, but no one in our team reads your texts for routine operation.
+We do not sell or share personal diary data with third parties."
+    - question: "Can I export or delete my data?"
+      answer: "You retain control over your data.
+You can export your entries for personal backup and request deletion of your account and associated data in line with DSGVO requirements."
+    - question: "On which platforms is PsychDiary available?"
+      answer: "PsychDiary is planned as a Web app as well as native apps for iOS and Android.
+Your entries synchronize across devices so you can write wherever it is most convenient."
+    - question: "What makes PsychDiary different from a simple notes app?"
+      answer: "Traditional diary apps store text, but they do not help you interpret it.
+PsychDiary uses AI to highlight what makes you feel good or stressed, show patterns over time and gently nudge you towards helpful habits such as gratitude."
+    - question: "Is there a risk of over-automation by AI?"
+      answer: "We deliberately design PsychDiary so that you remain in control.
+The AI provides insights and suggestions, but you decide what is meaningful for you.
+The focus is on reflection and self-awareness, not on automated decision-making."
+    - question: "Can I use PsychDiary if I already see a therapist?"
+      answer: "Yes.
+Many people use gratitude or mood journals as a complement to therapy.
+PsychDiary can help you capture situations and emotions between sessions so you can discuss them later with a professional if you wish."
+    - question: "Who is PsychDiary for?"
+      answer: "PsychDiary is for people who want to better understand their emotional patterns, build a gratitude habit and make mental health reflection part of everyday life – from busy professionals to students and anyone who likes structured self-reflection."

+# SEO Content Block
+seo_block:
+  enable: true
+  heading: "AI-powered gratitude journal and mental health diary from Germany"
+  body: |
+    PsychDiary is an AI-powered mental health diary that helps you understand what truly influences your well-being.
+Instead of leaving your entries as isolated notes, the app automatically analyzes your text to highlight recurring themes, positive moments and challenges – always with a privacy-first, DSGVO-compliant architecture in Germany.

+    The combination of gratitude journaling, mood tracking and AI-driven insights makes PsychDiary more than a classic notes app.
+It is a structured companion that encourages reflection, shows long-term trends and helps you build healthier habits step by step.

+    PsychDiary is not a medical device and does not replace professional therapy, but it can be a powerful everyday tool for self-awareness and emotional resilience, whether you are just starting to explore journaling or already work with a therapist.

 # Final CTA
 final_cta:
   heading: "Ready to join the next pilot?"